-Diving Back into WPF: Viewmodel Properties
+Diving Back into WPF: Taking Command

 Building viewmodels using the Microsoft MVVM toolkit is straightforward.
 It’s descended from the old MVVM-Light library so if you’ve used that the transition is pretty simple.
 The main elements of